apache/qpid-python/README.md

         $ ./qpid-python-test tests_0-9.*

-See the qpid-python-test usage for for additional options:
+See the `qpid-python-test` command-line help for for additional
+options:

     $ ./qpid-python-test -h

 ## Installation

 Other Qpid components depend on Qpid Python for testing.
-You can use setup.py to install Qpid Python to a standard location:
+You can use `setup.py` to install Qpid Python to a standard location:

     # User-local install